-- Every effort will be made to provide opportunities for all members of the parish to be aware of and involved in the planning process.
+3. We will provide opportunities for all members of the parish to be aware of and involved in the process.

-- Considering the vast distances and small populations in much of our diocese, we will strive to balance the distance the faithful drive to attend Mass, the distance the priest drives to provide Mass, and the distances at which priests live from one another.
+6. Keeping attendance at Sunday (Saturday evening) Mass central to our planning, we will strive to balance the distance the faithful drive to attend Mass, the distance the priest drives to provide Mass, and the distances at which priests live from one another.

 7. We will plan so that parish priests, as a norm, would neither say more than four Masses per weekend, nor be asked to serve beyond the age of seventy-five (75).

 8. We will eliminate the unnecessary duplication of Masses for the convenience of the faithful if everyone can be comfortably accommodated in another/other Masses.